-A copy of the school district and county office's accountability report card may be obtained from the school upon request.
+A copy of the school district and county office's accountability report card may be obtained from your child's school upon request.
 Education Code § 35256.

 Parent Meeting with Teacher and Principal:

 Upon reasonable notice, a parent/guardian has the right to meet with their child's teacher(s) and principal.
 Education Code § 51101(a)(2).